 Still, many people understandably assume that because recycling companies can often pay to take computer towers and other electronic devices, they should pay — instead of charge — for tube style televisions and monitors.
 After all, these are still electronics, right?

 But what really sends recycling the products into the net-negative is the cost associated with recycling their components responsibly.
-“Those old CRTs have lead in them,” says McCarthy.
-“It’s a hazardous material that needs to be handled properly, or else we end up with contaminants in the air and in the water.”
-These contaminants pose not just a threat to the environment, but to the community– and risks to the workers who must handle them.
+Old CRTs have lead-based glass in them.
+Lead is a hazardous material that needs to be handled properly and safely, by experts.
+These contaminants pose not just a threat to the environment, but to the community living in that environment – and risks to the workers who must handle them.

 While most electronics are placed in a shredder, which separates metals, plastics and other materials, human labor is required to dissemble CRT TVs and monitors.

 Once the device is taken apart, the lead must be separated from the glass in the tube, a task that has proved difficult to get right.
-In recent years, four large companies that were handling the materials improperly have gone out of business, affecting the health of local communities by leaving large stockpiles of unprocessed material behind.
+In recent years, four large companies that were handling the materials improperly have gone out of business, affecting the health of local communities by leaving large stockpiles of unprocessed material behind – at least two of which were right here in Ohio.
 Cohen partners with facilities that they’ve heavily vetted to do this work, but it’s nevertheless expensive – from labor, to shipping, to paying the company who will refine the material into something re-useable.

 If you or someone you know recycled a CRT television or computer monitor several years ago, there might not have been a charge.
-Companies such as Best Buy would accept these devices from consumers at no charge and have them recycled.
+Companies, often electronics retailers, would accept these devices from consumers at no charge and have them recycled.
 But recycling TVs was never truly “free.”
 Most often, the costs were subsidized by the original equipment manufacturers.
-In Ohio, where most of the voluntary subsidy programs are going away and there isn’t legislation to mandate it, the cost is shifting back to the consumer.
+In Ohio, where most of the voluntary OEM subsidy programs are going away and there isn’t legislation to mandate it, the cost is shifting back to the consumer.